tbrosman/haxe-rest-client/readme.md

 ## Limitations
 * Async operations only
-* GET and PUT verbs are the only ones supported
+* GET and POST verbs are the only ones supported

 ## Future
 * Address the above limitations